-Castro & Company, LLC (Castro) was engaged by the Office of the Special Inspector General for Afghanistan Reconstruction (SIGAR) to conduct a financial audit of costs incurred of IAP's Special Purpose Financial Statement (the Statement) under Contract No. W15P7T-17-D-0146, Task Order 0004.
+Castro & Company, LLC (Castro) was engaged by the Office of the Special Inspector General for Afghanistan Reconstruction (SIGAR) to conduct a financial audit of costs incurred of IAP's Special Purpose Financial Statement (the Statement) for costs incurred under Contract No. W15P7T-17-D-0146, Task Order 0005.